-This is a Babylonian church system, not the merciful body of Christ.
+This is the Babylonian church system, not the merciful body of Christ.
 It follows the false white horse with a crowned rider according of Revelation6,2 (same as false prophet of Revelation13,11: "He had two horns like a lamb, but spoke like a dragon.")
-But it is a system of deception, that is designed to appear like Jesus, but isn't.
+But it is a system of deception, that is, designed to appear like Jesus, but isn't.

 As a Christian there is nothing better than fellowshipping with other Christians, 'do not forsake the assembly" says the Word, but the unveiling that I've seen in so many parts of the so called "body of Christ" is more concerned about market share, political power, and money than the health of souls, and fellowship.

 Someone shrugged at me as if to ask why "Christian" leaders and churches don't help each other.